 Education programs have many unique aspects and requirements due to the fact that we, as a university, are held accountable to multiple groups.
 As a university, our job is to prepare candidates for certification, but we do not actually certify teacher candidates.
 We recommend teacher candidates for certification to the State Department of Education (SDE) upon the successful completion of student teaching.
 As such, there are many standards and requirements that our programs MUST contain in order for the SDE to accept our certification recommendations.

 One of the primary elements to which we must adhere is sending “highly qualified” teacher candidates to student teaching.
 Student teaching is not an automatic right or course that anyone can take, just because they have met the course pre-requisites.
 There are multiple elements that define a “highly qualified” teacher candidate.
 These elements are listed in detail below.

 Teacher candidates, in order to be considered “highly qualified” for student teaching, and thus permitted to be placed in a student teaching experience, must complete ALL of the following BEFORE student teaching:

 - All coursework must be completed with a C- or better in all major and minor courses.

-NOTE: Although these are the due dates, keep in mind that it is HIGHLY recommended that candidates plan on taking exams well before these dates in case they don’t pass them.
+NOTE: Although the due dates fall at mid-term in the semester prior to Student Teaching, keep in mind that it is HIGHLY recommended that candidates plan on taking exams well before these dates in case they don’t pass them.
 If candidates have a question about the suggested semester in which they should take their exams, they may contact their program directors.

 - Candidates must pass all parts of the Technology Assessment (which is currently housed in SPED 360) by the same due dates for Praxis exams.